 Reading Area Community College (RACC) is an accredited, comprehensive, open-enrollment education institution that provides the following: Associate degree, Certificate and Diploma Programs; career-focused training; transitional coursework; skills training for business and industry; personal enrichment programs and public service activities.
 Sponsored by Berks County, the College provides affordable access to meet identified community educational needs.

 Students from every age, race, religion and many different countries throughout the world choose to study here.
 Those who are seeking degrees at the college are attracted to programs like nursing, respiratory care, criminal justice and business.
 Other people pursue individual courses to brush up on a skill or interest, or pursue certification in a variety of subjects.
-The Community Education/Workforce Development division offers programs like dental assisting, home health aide, veterinary assisting and GED preparation.
+The Community Education/Workforce Development division offers programs like dental assisting, home health aide and GED preparation.

 The College plays an important part in the business community as well.
 The Schmidt Training and Technology Center provides training in senior leadership, manufacturing technology, information technology, workplace readiness and workplace literacy.
 RACC also partners with other community organizations to enhance the economic vitality of the city and county.

 Reading Area Community College was founded on October 1, 1971, and sponsored for 20 years by the Reading School District.
 Classes were held for the first time on October 13, 1971, with an enrollment of 265 students.
 The college operated from several buildings throughout Reading during its early years until it acquired the Holiday Inn (the current Berks Hall building) in 1978.
 On July 1, 1991, the Berks County Board of Commissioners assumed sponsorship of the college.
 In 1996, the college completed a campus expansion plan that transformed it into an attractive city-based campus.

 1971 - 1978Northmont Building the Original Home of RACC

 1972-1975Schuylkill Building Housed Classes